 - People leader services.
 Many firms still need a business partner who’s on the same level as a people manager.
 Without strategic or transactional work to handle, Hadley can take on a role in organizational effectiveness.
 She would solely focus on developing and supporting people managers across the entire employee lifecycle.

 Another part of Lee’s role is to keep pace with the latest tech trends and skills.
 Lately, he’s noticed that AI-based tools like Midjourney and Synthesia mimic the creative, analytical and interactive abilities that power his own job duties.
 Should Lee be concerned?

 AI and automation will indeed affect some key parts of his role.
-Today, our research shows that Lee typically spends 35% of his time on programme design and 34% on programme delivery — we project that those tasks will drop to 21% and 14% of his time, respectively.
-Automation can schedule trainings and manage registrations; GAI can provide real-time feedback, answer trainees’ questions and analyse training evaluation data to suggest improvements.
+Today, our research shows that Lee typically spends 35% of his time on program design and 34% on program delivery — we project that those tasks will drop to 21% and 14% of his time, respectively.
+Automation can schedule trainings and manage registrations; GAI can provide real-time feedback, answer trainees’ questions and analyze training evaluation data to suggest improvements.

 Here’s the full breakdown:

 While much of his busy work is disappearing, it’s essential for people like Lee to stay at the helm of L&D. Tasks around training strategy and vendor management, for example, are untouched by disruption in the chart above.
 AI may help Lee become less of a gatekeeper to trainings and more of a facilitator who inspires information-seeking and creativity.

 Further, even the most advanced learning management platforms need guidance to keep running smoothly.
 GAI will free up more time for Lee to handle these duties today and start building a more flexible L&D model that ensures a resilient workforce tomorrow.